vogon1/iWDL/README.txt

 A few hints:

+- Have a look at http://sietse.net/iwdl-info
+  It contains lots of information about this software.

 - Unpack this software somewhere on your webserver; it must be on the same webserver as your clientraw files
 - Keep this software together (when unpacking, it is in directory iwdl)
 - rename iwdl_settings.js.sample to iwdl_settings.js